fjourdren/CyberDoc/devops/README.md

 ## Maintenance mode

-If you need to make change on the infrastructure, you can use these commands to display "maintenance" on the screen of the application and services.
+If you need to make changes on the infrastructure, you can use these commands to display "maintenance" on the screen of the application and services.

 ```
 sudo docker stop startup_traefik_1